openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/hitachi-hnas-driver.rst

 Supported shared filesystems and operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The driver supports NFS shares.
+The driver supports NFS and CIFS shares.

 The following operations are supported: